Europe's 5G pace is slow and steady as others race out

 Mobile World Congress 2019, which will take place in February in Barcelona, is likely to play host to a slew of 5G handset announcements from the main carriers, although European consumers shouldn't necessarily read this as a sign they'll have a fully functioning 5G phone in their pocket by the end of next year.
 Before you can use 5G speeds, you need a 5G network to deliver them.

 "There's nothing to stop people launching 5G smartphones in Europe at the same time as they launch pretty much everywhere else in the world," said Qualcomm's Timmons.
-But, he warned: "it may not be that the networks are not there."
+But, he warned: "It may be that the networks are not there."

 It could also be the case that the introduction of 5G in Europe causes a big shakeup in which phone manufacturers that dominate the region are outpaced by scrappier upstarts eager to gain a foothold in a competitive market.